yzc0000/ML-from-scratch/README.md

 | **MNIST** | 98%+ | [784, 256, 128, 64, 32, 10] |
 | **Fashion-MNIST** | 90.28% | [784, 512, 256, 128, 64, 10] |

-These results match or exceed typical MLP benchmarks on both datasets.

 ## ✨ Features